do-sieg/RPGMaker/ScriptManager/README.md

 # ScriptManager 1.0a
 This script is the result of a poor attempt to make something simpler.
 It ended up being a clone (of lesser quality) of the buildozer by Joke (https://github.com/RMEx/buildozer).
-This script is a full system allowing to use external files to run as scripts for RPG Maker XP.
+This script is a full system allowing the use of external files to run as scripts for RPG Maker XP.
 It allows the user to export, use and import these scripts.

 **Note that this is a dangerous script to use.
 Make copies of your project before using it.**